learn-co-students/sinatra-view-and-controller-readme-walkthrough-online-web-sp-000/README.md

 ```
 We can now access the contents of `@reversed_string` inside of our view, `reversed.erb`.

-**Note:** instance variables are ONLY passed from the controller method where they are created to the view that is rendered, not between controller methods.
+**Note:** Instance variables are ONLY passed from the controller method where they are created to the view that is rendered, not between controller methods.
 For example:

 ```ruby
   get "/" do